 Student Peer Leader Network - Section contents

-The Student Peer Leader Network is a chance for you to contribute to the University community by co-creating activities that promote connection and belonging among students.
+The Student Peer Leader Network is a chance for you to contribute to the University community by co-creating and delivering activities that enable personal development, employability, and feeling of connection and belonging among students.

 About the Network

 The Student Peer Leader Network: